 Automate manual tasks by embedding a pre-tenancy software product.
 This will remove a lot of the tenant/agent communication burdens and give you free time to talk to landlords and strengthen your customer service.

-For example, Tenant Shop provide a management software that enables you to manage the whole pre-tenancy journey and could also provide a new revenue stream (Disclosure, Reposit are integrated into Tenant Shop).
+For example, Tenant Shop provides a management software that enables you to manage the whole pre-tenancy journey and could also provide a new revenue stream (Disclosure, Reposit are integrated into Tenant Shop).

 3. Develop a USP and a marketing tool